Lorenzo il Magnifico Gold Award 2009

 The 7th edition of the Florence Biennale Internazionale d’Arte Contemporanea has ended with an unexpected success for the humble though great painter Reinder Ourensma from Leeuwarden, The Netherlands.

-Reinder’s love for his motherland was tremendous and it was noticeable that the Irish landscapes do inspire, fascinate and intrigue him.
+Reinder’s love for his motherland was tremendous.
+It was noticeable that the Irish landscapes do inspire, fascinate and intrigue him.
 His visual representation and perception points to an artistic inquiry transcending national borders.
 Visibly, the question of national identity plays a significant role in his art.
-The theme of landscape and nature, a traditional subject of Irish art and long bound up with the formulation of a national identity, is treated in a variety of contexts.
+The theme of landscape and nature.
+A traditional subject of Irish art and long bound up with the formulation of a national identity.
+It is treated in a variety of contexts.
 While the poetic and romantic paintings point to an emotional relationship with land and landscape, his tiny compositions look at aspects such as the vast changing image of Irish agriculture in the era of globalization and rural exodus.

 Ourensma’s clearheaded, noiseless and detailed paintings are the product of a complex interplay of influences and sources of inspiration.
-His work is rich with concealed and mysterious spirituality, embodied in the earth and sky, which revives an atmosphere that we had almost lost in both physical reality and our imagination.
-The aesthetic and technical qualities of his paintings help the viewer gain inspiration from his landscape whose haunting beauty cannot but lead to an enlargement of the human heart, soul and mind.
-The observer finds freedom and enrichment in the natural beauty of Reinder’s landscapes and immerses himself in rural Irish life and culture.
+His work is rich with concealed and mysterious spirituality, embodied in the earth and sky.
+This revives an atmosphere that we had almost lost in both physical reality and our imagination.
+The aesthetic and technical qualities of his paintings help the viewer gain inspiration from his landscape.
+A landscape whose haunting beauty cannot but lead to an enlargement of the human heart, soul and mind.
+The observer finds freedom and enrichment in the natural beauty of Reinder’s landscapes.
+It immerses in rural Irish life and culture.

 30 October, 2012